 The problem arises when the starch gets in between your teeth or stuck in the ridges on top of them.
 If you don’t floss them out or brush/rinse them away, they’ll break down into sugar which feeds the dental plaque.
 Be sure to schedule a teeth cleaning with our dentists in addition to your at-home oral care so we can help remove leftover plaque and tartar.

 The popcorn husk (also called hull) is the thin covering around the kernel, and they tend to find their way between your teeth or between your gums and teeth.
 This can be removed by flossing, but you may not even realize it’s there.

 Eventually, the husk will attract bacteria that can gather around the gum line causing damage long-term.
 Biting down on unpopped kernels is equivalent to biting down on ice which is not advisable.

 Dried fruits are deceptively bad for your teeth.
 It’s easy to think, “oh it’s a fruit and fruit is healthy.”
-They’re a popular snack for outdoor adventures and road trips.
+They’re a popular snack for outdoor adventures and roads.
 However, because they’re dehydrated, their sugar is more concentrated and more sugar is often added.

 A lot of dried fruits are chewy and sticky so there’s a chance they can pull on fillings that were protecting your teeth.
-Their stickiness also helps them stay around longer, allowing them to do more harm than good.
+Their stickiness also helps them stay on your teeth longer, allowing them to do more harm than good.

 Request an Appointment

 Our dentists in Shelby Township, MI want to help you maintain your oral health and get a smile you love.
-Whether that means teeth cleaning, replacing a missing tooth, or another service we offer, you can contact us online or call Dr. Jeffrey T. Baker at (586) 992-9222!
+Whether that means coming in for a teeth cleaning, replacing a missing tooth, or receiving another service we offer, please feel free to call the dental office of Jeffrey T. Baker, DDS PC at (586) 992-9222 to request an appointment.